ray-project/ray/doc/source/ray-air/predictors.rst

         To perform inference with the completed ``MXNetPredictor``:

+        1. Create a :class:`~ray.data.preprocessor.Preprocessor` and set it in the :class:`~ray.air.checkpoint.Checkpoint`.
+           You can also use any of the out-of-the-box preprocessors instead of implementing your own: :ref:`air-preprocessor-ref`.
-        1. Create a :class:`~ray.train.batch_predictor.BatchPredictor` from your
+        2. Create a :class:`~ray.train.batch_predictor.BatchPredictor` from your
            checkpoint.
-        2. Read sample images into a :class:`~ray.data.Dataset`.
+        3. Read sample images into a :class:`~ray.data.Dataset`.
-        3. Create your :class:`~ray.data.preprocessor.Preprocessor` and set it in your :class:`~ray.air.checkpoint.Checkpoint`.
-You can also use any of the out of the box preprocessors instead of implementing your own: :ref:`air-preprocessor-ref`.
         4. Call :class:`~ray.train.batch_predictor.BatchPredictor.predict` to classify
            the images in the dataset.